alexbeams1898/vending-machine/README.md

 }

 **POST /sodas/dispense?id={sodaID}**
-- Subtracts 1 from the 'quantity' property of the soda specified by {sodaId} e.g. `?=id=01` will select the soda with the id '01'
+- Subtracts 1 from the 'quantity' property of the soda, specified by {sodaId}
 - No payload required

 #### /admin